 Sometimes a personal note from the tenant explaining their situation goes a long way.

 Some landlords have had cases of tenants proactively reaching out to explain what they can expect to find.
 Providing clarity on the issue can help assuage worries about the tenant’s credit history.

-Offer to set up auto-payments.
+Offer to set up tenant auto-payments.

 If your bad credit history is related to late payments, offering to set up rent payments to be automatically paid by the due date could be reassuring.
-RentRedi’s mobile app for tenants has auto-payments and—importantly—landlords can check if tenants have auto-pay enabled.
+RentRedi’s mobile app for tenants has auto-payments for rent and—importantly—landlords can check if tenants have auto-pay enabled.

 Potential Tenants With Bad Credit—Should I Sign Them?

 Fundamentally, the answer is up to you and what’s best for your rental business.
 Some landlords will say it’s better to have an empty unit than an eviction.
 Some landlords will claim they’ve had great tenants who had not-so-great credit.
 One thing is for sure, regardless of what you choose to do, applications and screening are important.

 Our mobile application provides a list of documentation (below) a prospect can provide to ensure landlords have a comprehensive selection of documents.